News | Sign Up | A LEVER FOR SCALE

 State General Fund Appropriations: Growing

-The 2024-2025 biennial budget plans for total fund spending over two years of $121.3 billion, a 3.6 percent decrease from the enacted budget for the prior biennium, with the decline primarily attributable to less spending from federal funds.
-The total budget includes $31.9 billion in general fund spending and $1.6 billion in lottery fund spending, with the combined general and lottery funds enacted budget up 17.2 percent compared to the previous biennial budget.
-(General Fund spending is up 24 percent over the previous biennial budget of $24.1 billion.)
-The budget is based on combined general and lottery fund resources of $34.0 billion, including a $7.2 billion beginning balance and $27.0 billion in projected revenues (net of personal income tax kicker), and after accounting for various transfers, reversions, dedications, revenue enhancements and reductions.
-The state is forecasting combined balances in the general fund and lottery fund of $548 million at the end of the biennium.
-Combined reserves in the Rainy Day Fund and Education Stability Fund are projected at $2.9 billion at the end of the biennium.3
+In the summer of 2025, Oregon’s governor signed into law a series of bills comprising the state’s biennial budget for fiscal 2026-2027, while government agencies operated under a continuing resolution for a period to allow time to finalize the budget.
+The biennial budget, as finalized by the legislature on June 27, plans for total fund spending over two years of $138.9 billion, a 6.3 percent increase from the enacted budget for the prior biennium.
+The total budget includes $37.3 billion in general fund spending and $1.8 billion in lottery fund spending, with the combined general and lottery funds enacted budget up 11.7 percent compared to the previous two-year budget.
+The legislatively adopted budget is based on combined general and lottery fund resources of $39.7 billion, including a $2.2 billion beginning balance and $37.5 billion in projected revenues after the personal income tax “kicker” (see State Budget Rules below), and after accounting for various transfers, reversions, dedications, revenue enhancements and reductions.
+The state forecasted combined balances in the general fund and lottery fund of $554 million at the end of the biennium.
+The state projects reserves at the end of the fiscal 2026-2027 biennium to include $1.26 billion in the Education Stability Fund (ESF) and $2.16 billion in the Rainy Day Fund (RDF).3

 Oregon does not levy a general sales tax.
 Charges are public payments connected with a specific government service, such as tuition paid to a state university, payments to a public hospital, or highway tolls.